SDMote/badillosanjuan25experimental/README.md

 ### `data_analysis.ipynb `

-To replicate the figures presented in the paper, run `data_analysis.ipynb`
+To replicate the figures presented in the paper, first uncompress `data.zip` in `python_scripts/experiment_data` folder, and run `data_analysis.ipynb`.

 ### `config_generator.py`